raml-org/raml-spec/versions/raml-10/raml-10.md

   Number3: [ Number1, Number2] # invalid, maximum value cannot be less than minimum value
 ```

-If a sub-type inherits properties having the same name from at least two of its parent types, the sub-type keeps all restrictions applied to those properties with two exceptions: a parent type already declares a "pattern" facet and two user-defined facets have the same value.
+If a sub-type inherits properties having the same name from at least two of its parent types, the sub-type keeps all restrictions applied to those properties with two exceptions: 1) a "pattern" facet when a parent type already declares a "pattern" facet 2) a user-defined facet when another user-defined facet has the same value.
 In these cases, an invalid type declaration occurs.

 ### Inline Type Declarations